• Skip to primary navigation

 Jump to Recipe Jump to Video

-These puff pastry pumpkin pie pinwheels are a must-try this autumn!
+These puff pastry pumpkin pie pinwheels are a must-try this fall!
 They're perfectly sweet and crispy with a slight hint of pumpkin spice, and they're super easy to make!

-It's finally time to start fall baking!
-And what better way to kickstart autumn than with these sweet pumpkin pinwheels?
+It's finally time to start seasonal baking!
+And what better way to kickstart autumn than with these sweet pumpkin pie pinwheels?
 It's basically the law that fall baking has to include at least a little bit of pumpkin!

-I'm sure plenty of people will be making pumpkin pie in the coming weeks and months but for those of you who are new to baking (or just love a quick and easy bake like me), I thought I'd share this easy alternative.
-These puff pastry pinwheels have all the pumpkin spice flavours without the hassle of making a whole pie from scratch!
+I'm sure plenty of people will be making pumpkin pie in the coming weeks and months but for those of you who are new to baking (or just love a quick and easy bake like me), I wanted to share this easy alternative.
+These pinwheels have all the flavours of pumpkin pie without the hassle of having to make an entire pie from scratch!

 They contain just a few simple ingredients and are ready to eat in less than an hour.
-Perfect for last-minute party baking, kid-friendly Thanksgiving treats or a quick after-dinner dessert.
+They're perfect for last-minute party baking, a kid-friendly Thanksgiving treat, or a quick after-dinner dessert.
 I just know you're going to love them!

 Below, you'll find everything you need to know about this recipe, including ingredient and equipment notes, top tips and more.
-If you prefer the condensed version of the recipes, you'll find it in the card at the end of the post.
+If you prefer the condensed version of the recipes, you can jump straight to the recipe card at the end of the post.
 Enjoy!

 • Brown sugar: I recommend using soft, light brown sugar for the best flavour.
-I used 6 tablespoons but you can add more or less according to your preference.
+I used 6 tablespoons but you can add more or less according to how sweet you want it.

-• Egg: Brushing your pinwheels with egg before baking them will help make them extra crispy and golden!
-If you'd prefer to avoid eggs, you can skip this step altogether or swap it out for any type of milk.
+• Egg: Brushing your pinwheels with egg before baking them will help make them extra crispy and golden.
+If you'd prefer to avoid eggs, you can skip this step altogether or swap it out for any type of milk or even melted butter.

 • Powdered sugar: Also known as icing sugar.
-This will add some extra sweetness to the pinwheels and make them look even prettier!
+This will add some extra sweetness to the pinwheels and make them look even prettier for presenting.

-• Mixing bowl: A small or medium bowl will work fine to mix the filling in because there isn't a huge amount of it.
+• Mixing bowl: A small or medium bowl is fine for mixing the filling in because there isn't a huge amount of it.

 • Baking tray: Once that's large enough to fit all 12 sweet pumpkin pinwheels on.
-They'll puff out a little in the oven so make sure to leave a bit of space between them so they don't stick together.
+They'll puff out a little in the oven, so make sure you can leave a bit of space between them to prevent them from sticking together.

 • Baking paper: To stop the pastry from sticking to the tray.

-• Pastry brush: This is handy to have if you want to add an egg wash to your puff pastry pinwheels before baking.
+• Pastry brush: For brushing the egg onto your puff pastry before baking.

 • Sugar shaker or sieve: To add a light dusting of icing sugar on top of the finished pinwheels.